 Why choose this course

-5G and future generation communication systems connect the world around us.
-Like the invention of commercial air travel and the internet, it is almost difficult to imagine a world without them.
-Our course puts you at the forefront of this ever-evolving, exciting sector.
+5G and future generation communication systems will connect almost anything in the world around us.
+Like the invention of air travel and the internet, it will become difficult to imagine life without it.

 What you will study

-Mobile communications are arguably reaching saturation point in the world’s most technologically advanced countries.
-They’re also rapidly becoming the main telecommunications infrastructure for the rest of the world.
+Mobile communications are rapidly becoming the main telecommunications infrastructure in the world.

-With technology such as 5G, mobile communications will connect many things such as cars and other modes of transport, factories, homes and, of course, people in general.
-Giving us access to smarter operational efficiency in a variety of areas, this technology could improve the country’s productivity.
+With technology like 5G, mobile communications will connect everything from transport to factories, homes and, of course, people themselves.
+Offering smarter operational efficiency in a variety of areas, this technology could improve the country’s overall productivity.

-Our MSc in 5G and Future Generation Communication Systems gives you a thorough understanding of the engineering aspects of this rapidly developing field, as well as new emerging systems for the support of broadband mobile internet.
+Our MSc in 5G and Future Generation Communication Systems will enable you to understand the engineering aspects of this rapidly developing field, as well as emerging systems for the support of broadband mobile internet.

-We’re home to the world’s largest academic research group specialising in 5G communications.
-Founding members of this include the UK’s major mobile operators, so you’ll be exposed to advanced communications and benefit from modules which focus on current 4G and future 5G technologies.
+Surrey is home to the world’s largest academic research group in 5G communications, with founding members including the UK’s major mobile operators, so you’ll be exposed to advanced communications and study modules on both 4G and 5G technologies.

 MSc - Institution of Engineering and Technology (IET).